In light of Facebook’s biggest scandal to date, many people are starting to take privacy more seriously.

 As helpless as you might feel scrolling through all the stuff it knows, the archive is an excellent starting point for anyone who is curious about what information you give, knowingly and unwittingly, to Facebook and potentially other companies too.

 What information does Facebook keep about you?

 In short, virtually everything.
-In a table on their site, Facebook shows you what information it keeps, and where you can find it.
-Some of it is public, like your vanity URL, and some of it you can only see in the data archive you.
+In a table on its site, Facebook shows you what information it keeps, and where you can find it.
+Some of it is public, like your vanity URL, and some of it you can only see in the data archive for you.
 The complete list is here.

 1. All your contact info…

 Once you download Facebook onto your phone and permit it to see your contact list, it scrapes all the numbers, addresses, and emails from your contact list.
-Even those who don’t have Facebook have their details harvested because of those that do.
+Even those who don’t have Facebook have their details harvested because of those who do.

 So i also tried downloading my facebook zip file.

 I was shocked that facebook has my contact information, my call logs and my text activities. this is a serious breach of data privacy and security.@Salomelugard pic.twitter.com/pRl7bAHVBP

 — Tony Turner (@KendrickKE_) March 24, 2018